xenondevs/Docs/docs/nova/addon/tile-entity-networks/networked-tile-entity.md

 ![](https://i.imgur.com/WrTEssR.png){width=40%}

-Of course, nothing stops you from creating your own gui side-config gui.
+Of course, nothing stops you from creating your own side-config gui.